thecodingaviator/coasttocow/README.md

 ### `download.php`

-The `download.php` file handles the download of files from Google Drive using a service account defined in `credentials.php`.
+`download.php` handles the download of files from Google Drive using a service account defined in `credentials.php`.
 It is responsible for retrieving file metadata, setting appropriate headers for the file download, and downloading the file content.

 The file structure follows the standard PHP file format, starting with the `<?php` opening tag.
 It includes the necessary dependencies, such as the Google API client library, and includes the `utils/config.php` file.